Itamichan/Blue-in-the-maze/README.md

 1. Go to [AWS](https://aws.amazon.com/) and create there an account.
 Choose Amazon Free Teer option in order to benefit the free version.
 2. Go to "Services" and search for "S3".
 3. Access "S3" and create a bucket there with "Create bucket" button.
 You can call it `maze-game`.
- Files need to be public in order to access it. you can test by clicking an img and see if you can see it
+4. Under "Permissions" ensure that you set the access to public in order to be able to access the bucket's content.
-4. Now you can add all your files related to the project into the bucket.
+5. Now you can add all your files related to the project into the bucket.
 You can do this by clicking "Upload" button. **Or** you can upload all the files in an automatic way by using python scripts.
     * I chose to upload them automatically with the help of the scripts written by [sheepsy90](https://github.com/sheepsy90).
 Since the scripts are not written by me I will not go into describing them.
 For your general knowledge the used python files are:
         * build.py
         * deploy.py
         * Additionally, you can use a shell script where you would store the values of your AWS credentials - This file should be added to .gitignore file and never deployed to GitHub to not expose the access credentials.
     * If you want to deploy the code in an automated way [here](https://www.freecodecamp.org/news/automated-deployment-in-aws-5aadc2e708a9/) is a good online resource.
-5. Now your project is deployed to AWS.
+6. Now your project is deployed to AWS.
     * Since the files on AWS are stored in a specific format in order to be able to access your web page you will need to additionally deploy your project to Heroku.
 Please look below how to do this.

 ### Deployment to Heroku